School Science Lessons.

 crystalline form called litharge used as pigment in glass and enamels.

 minium, red lead oxide, trilead tetraoxide, red lead, triplumbic tetroxide,

-It is NOT soluble in water so it can be used in lead glass.
+Lead (II/IV) oxide is NOT soluble in water so it can be used in lead

-to make lead cell accumulators, (car batteries, lead-acid
+It is used to make lead cell accumulators, (car batteries, lead-acid

 Minium stone is used for craft and smelting.